groupdocs-assembly/GroupDocs.Assembly-for-.NET/README.md

 # .NET Document Automation & Reporting API

-An on-premise [Document Automation Engine](https://products.groupdocs.com/assembly/net) that accepts a template document and some data to assemble documents as per syntax defined by the template.
-Data can be fetched from various sources including CSV, XML, OData, JSON, .NET Objects & more.
+An on-premise [Document Automation Engine](https://products.groupdocs.com/assembly/net) that accepts template document and data to assemble reports as per syntax defined by the template.
+Data can be merged from various sources including CSV, XML, OData, JSON, .NET Objects & more.

 <p align="center">